serenaferri/lingua-native/README.md

 * Changing the colours of the body and title
 ------------------------------------------------------------------------------------------------
 2. EMAIL BOX
-* Add functionality
+* Add functionalities
 * This box should have a "SUBMIT" button
 ---------------------------------------------------------------------------------------------------
 4. BACK-END
 * Starting a back-end to create a user login/sign up boxes
-* Add functionality
+* Add functionalities